 Lately, I went up to the attic.
 I checked some furniture and came across items covered with layers of dust.
 Immediately I had the picture in my mind from the time those items were in use or just bought and now they looked like in a 100-year-sleep.
 Once favorite toys from the kids are now stored in plastic boxes.
 It feels peculiar to see them again that way and at the same time remember when they were in use.
 But they are still the same toys.

-It reminded me of our own lives, our growth, our changes, our developments.
-We are children, teenagers, young adults, more experienced adults, then aging, and one day dying.
-So many stages and once we find ourselves in a next stage, the ones before feel like a movie we once saw.
+It reminded me of our own lives, our growth, our changes, and our developments.
+We are children, teenagers, young adults, more experienced adults, then aging, and one day die.
+So many stages and once we find ourselves in the next stage, the ones before feeling like a movie we once saw.
 It is hard to believe that we are already so far away from it.
 That’s when we often ask ourselves where the time has gone.

 In Love and Light